3Squared/PeakPivot/README.md

 `FieldName`.
 A string representing a column-name from the input table to pivot around.

 `BuildPivotFilter`.
-Describes how to apply a filter to a pivot table to only include certain `FieldName`s and values
+Describes how to apply a filter to a pivot table to exclude certain `FieldName`s and values.

 `BuildPivotDescriptor`.
 Describes how to apply a sort to pivot table.